-The school leaders will develop a student-athlete handbook during the planning year that will detail how student athletes are identified and the process for selecting student-athletes when demand exceeds capacity.
+The school leaders will develop a student-athlete handbook during Year Zero that will detail how student athletes are identified and the process for selecting student-athletes when demand exceeds capacity.

 Students and Parents will be able to find additional information regarding individual and team sports on Ivy Classical Academy's webpage under the Student Athletics section.